SecurityInnovation/PGPy/docs/source/examples/keys.rst

                 ciphers=[SymmetricKeyAlgorithm.AES256, SymmetricKeyAlgorithm.AES192, SymmetricKeyAlgorithm.AES128],
                 compression=[CompressionAlgorithm.ZLIB, CompressionAlgorithm.BZ2, CompressionAlgorithm.ZIP, CompressionAlgorithm.Uncompressed])

-Specifying key expiration can be done using the ``key_expires`` keyword when adding the user id.
+Specifying key expiration can be done using the ``key_expiration`` keyword when adding the user id.
 Expiration can be specified using a :py:obj:`datetime.datetime` or a :py:obj:`datetime.timedelta` object::

     from datetime import timedelta